JiaWeiBu/GingerPlantAnomaly/README_setup.md

 ## Summary
 - Install Python `3.11.9` and required dependencies.
-- Clone the repository using Git or GitHub Desktop.
 - Prepare the dataset in the specified structure.
 - Configure environment variables in the `.env` file.
 - Use Flask for training and testing or run scripts directly.